uyuni-project/uyuni/README.md

 All other branches are considered legacy (not under development anymore): `Manager 2.1`, `manager21-longterm`, `Manager 17`, `Manager 12`.

-## Run just a single run set

-You can override the tests that are executed by adding your run set:
-1. Login into the `controller` host.
-2. Add the feature(s) you would like to run into `run_sets/$name.yml`
-3. Call Cucumber to execute your custom run set (`rake cucumber:$name`)

 # Useful tutorials

 * [Testing API tutorial](docs/api-call.md)